-Other academic requirements for all undergraduate business majors at American University include 3 economics credit hours and 7-8 business math credit hours.
+Other academic requirements for all undergraduate business majors at American University include three economics credit hours and seven to eight business math credit hours.

 In addition to core business classes, some programs require students to pick a specialization.
 Each university has its own suite of business specialization offerings; however, you can focus on accounting, economics, finance, and management at any accredited US business school.

 At the University of South Carolina, the 2023 best undergraduate international business program in the United States according to U.S. News & World Report, students can focus on the following areas of study:

 Operations and supply chain

 Risk management and insurance

 Other universities offer programs in information systems, ethics, and public policy.
 Depending on where you choose to study, you may be able to combine specializations for an interdisciplinary major.